The directed landscape is a black noise: A strong mixing property for the landscape under spatial shifts

-The choice of $L^4$ is not optimal in this proof, and applying H\"older's inequality rather than Cauchy-Schwarz could improve the assumptions to $F,G\in L^{p}(\Omega)$ with a bound $\mathbb{E}[|F|^{p}]^{1/p}\mathbb{E}[|G|^{p}]^{1/p}$ for any $p>2$.
-It is natural to ask what the strongest or optimal form of mixing is for spatial shifts in the landscape, such as $\beta$-mixing or $\phi$-mixing, but we will not pursue this question. \cref{l:mixing} and \cref{p:alphamixingestimate} provide a flavor of how to prove mixing estimates, but we actually need a stronger version of these results.
+The appearance of $L^4$ norms on the right side is equivalent to $\alpha$-mixing, see \cite{Peli}.
+It is natural to ask what the strongest or optimal form of mixing is for spatial shifts in the landscape, such as $\beta$-mixing or $\phi$-mixing \cite{bradley}.
+We did not pursue this question.

+Although \cref{l:mixing} and \cref{p:alphamixingestimate} provide a flavor of how to prove mixing estimates, we will actually need a stronger version of these results.

 \begin{thm} Fix $T>0$, and consider any compact disjoint intervals $I_1,J_1,...,I_N,J_N\subset \mathbb{R}$.
 Define the $\sigma$-fields

 Define the positive real number Then we have the bound Here $C,d>0$ are universal constants that are independent of $N,T,\{I_r,J_r\}_{r=1}^N,D$ and $F,G \in L^4(\Omega)$ that are respectively measurable with respect to $\mathcal F_I$ and $\mathcal F_J.$ \end{thm}